NAME

 In the above example, we assumed that the build system driver was able to

-determine the association between out_base
+determine the association between out_base and

-.
-In case src_base
+src_base.
+In case src_base and

-are not the same directory, this is achieved in
+out_base are not the same directory, this is achieved in

-one of two ways: the config
+one of two ways: the config module (which implements the

-meta-operations) saves this association as part
+create meta-operations) saves this association as part

 of the configuration process.
 If, however, the association hasn't been

-saved, then we have to specify src_base
+saved, then we have to specify src_base explicitly using

-the following extended target
+the following extended target syntax:

 src-base/@target